MetaMask/SIPs/SIPS/sip-7.md

 4. A button component, rendering the text as a HTML button (`button`), with an optional ID for handling user input.
     1. The button can have two variants: `primary` and `secondary`.
     2. If the variant is not specified, `primary` SHOULD be used.
+4. A submit button component, rendering the text as a HTML button (`button`) of type `submit`, with an optional ID for handling user input.
-    3. The button can have two types: `button` and `submit`.
+    1. The button can have two variants: `primary` and `secondary`.
-    4. If the type is not specified, `button` SHOULD be used.
+    2. If the variant is not specified, `primary` SHOULD be used.
 5. A divider component, rendering a HTML thematic break (`hr`).
 6. A spacer component, pushing content around it to the top and bottom, similar to how `flex-grow` works.
 7. A spinner component, rendering a spinner to indicate loading data.
 8. A copyable component, rendering the value along a copy icon that copies the value in the clipboard.
 9. A form component, which renders a list of `children` components to define a form, with an ID for handling user input.
-10. An input component, rendering an HTML input (`input`) with an ID for handling user input.
+10. A text input component, rendering an HTML input (`input`) of type `text` with an ID for handling user input.
-  1. The input can be of 4 different types: `text`, `password`, `number`, `search`
-  2. If the type is not specified, `text` SHOULD be used.
+  1. An aditional label MUST optionally be rendered if defined in the `label` field.
+11. A password input component, rendering an HTML input (`input`) of type `password` with an ID for handling user input.
+  1. An aditional label MUST optionally be rendered if defined in the `label` field.
+12. A number input component, rendering an HTML input (`input`) of type `number` with an ID for handling user input.
+  3. An aditional label MUST optionally be rendered if defined in the `label` field.
+13. A search input component, rendering an HTML input (`input`) of type `search` with an ID for handling user input.
-  3. An additional label MUST optionally be rendered if defined in the `label` field.
+  3. An aditional label MUST optionally be rendered if defined in the `label` field.

 ```tsx
 type ComponentType = 'panel' | 'heading' | 'text' | 'button' | 'divider' | 'spacer' | 'spinner' | 'copyable' | 'form' | 'input';